petaflot/peanocode/README.md

 	Step = 7, Overall time = 4782969, Side of square = 2187
 	Points [2391484.500,2187j],	[2745778.500,(1215+1458j)]

-### ToDo
+### TODO

-- create function for clever search for a minimal curve based on the given first step and fractal genius
+- create function for clever search for a minimal curve based on the given first step and fractal genus